 All that was missing were a pair of aviator goggles, a neck roll and boxy shoulder pads.

-The greatest single-season in yards accumulated that an NFL running ever experienced in league history came in 1984, in Anaheim.
+The greatest single-season in yards accumulated for an NFL runner in league history came in 1984, in Anaheim.
+The most polarizing contract debate about the same player’s future came three years later.
+Cashing in on his own notoriety.

 Dickerson had a series of nicknames in his career.
-“Mr. Fourth Quarter,” because of his stamina, “Number One,” because he was often the first choice in the offensive play calling.
-He was also “Mr. Benny,” for his known frugality.
+“Mr. Fourth Quarter,” because of his stamina; “Number One,” because he was often the first choice in the offensive play calling.

 The bickersome Dickerson left Southern California in 1987.
 Prematurely.
 To some, it left the Rams in a ramshackle status for years beyond.